Atashnezhad/Drilling_AI_Platform_GUI/README.md

 **PDC ROP Simulation results**:

-In step one, the drilling ROP is simulate using the drilling optimization software and the results are seen in the following figures.
+In step one, the ROP is simulated using the drilling optimization software and the results are seen in the following figures.

 <p align="left">
   <img width="800" src="Assets/ch_m.png" >